By managing water for nature’s needs, we can also meet our own

 "Water is the silent currency that runs through the global economy."

-Giulio Boccaletti, Ph.D., is the Chief Strategy Officer and Global Managing Director for Water at The Nature Conservancy.
+Giulio Boccaletti, Ph.D., is the Chief Strategy Officer at The Nature Conservancy.
 Trained as a scientist, Giulio is an expert on environmental and economic sustainability.
 In his role as Chief Strategy Officer, Giulio works with other members of the Executive Team to develop the organization’s strategy and apply economic and scientific practice to our conservation agenda.

 He believes solving global water challenges, particularly in the face of